Hitchin: History

 In the High Medieval Period the town was surrounded by open arable fields, divided into shotts and narrow strips, that survived into the early 19th century.
 The town flourished on the wool trade, the sheep being pastured on the high hills to the south.
 By the 17th century the town was a staging post for coaches coming from London.
 By the middle of the 19th century, the railway had arrived, and with it a new way of life for Hitchin.
 Hitchin established itself as a major centre for grain trading after the Corn Exchange was built in the market place in 1853.
 Hitchin was also a centre for manufacturing products from the lavender which was cultivated in the surrounding area, with multiple lavender distilleries operating in the town.

-The latter half of the 20th century has also brought great changes in communication to Hitchin.
-Motorways have shortened the journey time and brought Luton, a few miles away on the M1, and the A1 (M) even closer.
-By the close of the 20th century, Hitchin had developed a strong commuter interest being midway between London and Cambridge.
+The latter half of the 20th century also brought great changes in communication to Hitchin.
+Motorways have shortened journey times and brought Luton, a few miles away on the M1, and the A1 (M) even closer.
+By the close of the 20th century, Hitchin had developed strong commuter interest being midway between London and Cambridge.
 Hitchin also developed a fairly strong Sikh community based around the Walsworth area.

 During the medieval period, both a priory (Newbigging, now known as The Biggin) and a friary (now known as Hitchin Priory) were established, both of which closed during Henry VIII's Dissolution of the Monasteries.
 They were never reformed, although The Biggin was for many years used as almshouses.

 The British Schools Museum in Hitchin is home to the world's only surviving complete Lancasterian Schoolroom, which was built in 1837 to teach boys by the Lancasterian method (peer tutoring).
-This unique community project demonstrates the foundation of education for all.

 Girton College – a pioneer in women's education – was established on 16 October 1869 under the name of College for Women at Benslow House in Hitchin, which was considered to be a convenient distance from Cambridge and London.
 It was thought to be less 'risky' and less controversial to locate the college away from Cambridge in the beginning.
 The college moved to Cambridge a few years later and adopted its present name, Girton College.